grid5000/reference-repository/generators/README.md

 If you do not want to run the script directly on the OAR server, you can also print the commands out by using the -o (--output) option in place of -e (--execute).

-With the -d (--diff) option, the script executes 'oarnodes -Y' on the OAR servers for retrieving the OAR configurations.
+With the -d (--diff) option, the script fetches the OAR resources description from the OAR API.
 If you remove this option, the generator simply creates a script for setting up every node properties (even those that might already be set correctly).
 There is a safeguard for not adding a node twice to an OAR database.
 You can also use cache files (-d oarnodes-%s.yaml) if you do not want to retrieve the OAR configuration each time you run the generator.